 If this happens:

-Give him more fiber.
+Give her more fiber.
 Fiber is the part of the plant that is not totally digested.
 It adds bulk to the stool, which makes the stool move through the digestive system faster than normal.
 Good sources of fiber include:

 cereals: bran, whole wheat flakes, shredded wheat, oatmeal or granola